-The command Anchor and the corresponding button t modifies a visual aspect of various object.
-The table explains and illustrates, which aspects are modified for different types of objects.
-The command is to be used repeatedly until the desired effect is achieved - a faster way is to use the scroll the mouse-wheel.
+The command Anchor and the corresponding t button in the editor's toolbar modify a visual aspect of various objects.
+The table below explains and illustrates which aspects are modified for the different types of objects.
+Use the command as many times as necessary to achieve the desired effect.
+A faster way is to scroll the mouse-wheel.